propeldata/terraform-provider-propel/docs/resources/data_source.md

 Required:

-- `password` (String) The password for HTTP Basic authentication that must be included in the Authorization header when uploading new data.
+- `password` (String, Sensitive) The password for HTTP Basic authentication that must be included in the Authorization header when uploading new data.
 - `username` (String) The username for HTTP Basic authentication that must be included in the Authorization header when uploading new data.